tokahuke/yaque/readme.md

 * There are probably unknown bugs hidden in some corner case.
 If you find one, please fill an issue in GitHub.
 Pull requests and contributions are also greatly appreciated.

+## Licensing

+This project is open source and licenced under the Apache 2.0 licence.